 We hope you’ve read, or are planning to read, The Turner House.
 Perhaps you enjoyed the way Flournoy brings to life the dynamics of a large African-American family, or the way the city of Detroit is almost a character in itself.
 Perhaps you’re wondering – what do I read next?
 Fret not, our librarians have put together a list of fiction for fans of The Turner House to help you out.

 April is Sexual Assault Awareness Month.
 While a difficult and uncomfortable topic for many to discuss, rape is a deep-seated and prevalent issue that has the ability to harm society just as much as any individual victim.
 Sexual assault affects everyone; no gender, class, ethnicity, or education can ensure absolute safety.
 Trauma narratives are as varied and unique as the people that tell them, and in this way, have the opportunity not only to allow survivors a chance to externalize and make sense of their own experiences, but also allow for those experiences to find themselves in a larger framework, eventually leading to a broader understanding about the very real and long term psychological effects of sexual assault.

-Looking for something new?
-Here is a selection of books being published in March 2017.
+Looking for new nonfiction to read or a new cookbook to test out?
+Here is a selection of nonfiction being published in April 2017.
 Continue reading